 A payroll specialist has many responsibilities, several of which are dependent on their experience level and status in their careers.
 Payroll functions at a company may include:

-The job description of a payroll specialist varies with the size of the company, type of products or services they deliver, and particular way a business is run.
+The job description of a payroll specialist varies with the size of the company, type of products or services they deliver, and the particular way a business is run.
 A company that pays a set salary amount for full-time work — with that range typically based on job description, job title, or years of experience — will be different from one that uses strictly commissions as compensation.

 Payroll professionals come to their jobs with a variety of credentials, and whether those skills will fit the job description depends on the needs and preferences of the company as well as the hiring manager.
 When hiring for payroll jobs, you may want to consider the following: